gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-Arizona Bank Suspends PHOENIX, Ariz., March 21. - The Central State Bank of Phonix voluntarily suspended business to-day, a notice posted on the door said.
+ARIZONA BANK SUSPENDS.
+PHOENIX, Ariz., March 21.-The Central State Bank of Phoenix voluntarily suspended business to-day until March 28.
 The bank is capitalized at $150,000.
-The suspension, during which the State Auditor will be in charge of the bank funds, will be until March 28, the notice said.
-There was no explanation as to the bank's reason for closing. ,
+The State auditor will be in charge of the bank funds.
+There was no explanation as to the bank's reason for closing.

 Click image to open full size in new tab